cristidragomir97/brickml/BrickML_GPIO/README.md

 #### 2.4 Pins
 The last step to get our RA6 MCU ready to blink, is to tell the pinmux about the pins we want to use.

-The Reloc Board/Kit/Whatever has a RGB LED and a button on the board.
+The Reloc Kit has a RGB LED and a button on the board.
 They are connected to the following pins.

 ```c
 #define BLUE_LED BSP_IO_PORT_00_PIN_07